susam/emfy/README.md

     line and two trailing spaces in the third line.
 These trailing spaces can be removed with the key sequence `M-x delete-trailing-whitespace RET`.

+    Note that we enable this feature only for modes pertaining to configuration, programming, and text.
+It can be distracting to see stray whitespace highlighted in other modes like `term-mode`, `erc-mode`, etc.

   - Show the end of buffer with a special glyph in the left fringe: